 - Eliminate Seal Leaks

 The Automatic Transmission Fluid (ATF) serves several critical functions.
-It regulates the pressure in the solenoid and allows shifting; it reduces gear wear, transfers heat and transfers rotation via the torque converter.
+It regulates the solenoid's pressure and allows shifting; it reduces gear wear, transfers heat, and transfers rotation via the torque converter.

-Over time seals in your transmission wear out thus allowing transmission fluid to get past the seal and leak.
+Over time seals in your transmission wear out, thus allowing transmission fluid to pass the seal and leak.

 Even though the seal is there to prevent the leak with time, the seal itself can harden and stop blocking leaks that it used to block when the seal was soft and new.
 Lucas Transmission Fix additive would penetrate the seals and soften them up a little bit.

 In our experience, Lucas Transmission Fix can stop seal leaks as long as they are small leaks.
-Once the leak becomes major Lucas Transmission Fix will only be able to slow down the leak but it will not be able to stop the leak.
+Once the leak becomes major, Lucas Transmission Fix will only slow down the leak, but it will not stop the leak.

 Keep in mind that while Lucas Transmission Fix will stop small leaks, this repair will not last forever.
-You may notice the leak comes back in a few months or after a year depending on the severity of the leak.
+You may notice the leak comes back in a few months or after a year, depending on the leak's severity.

 To properly fix this problem, the worn-out seals need to be replaced to eliminate the transmission leaks.